Agency and Media [Mis]Representation

 The Truth is Not Free in the Post-Truth Society

 Sapere aude: dare to know.
-In Marten Luther King’s speech concerning “the race problem in America” he referred to John 8: 32 – ‘the truth shall set you free’.
+In Marten Luther King’s speech concerning the so-called “race problem in America” he referred to John 8: 32 – ‘the truth shall set you free’.
 However, that is not necessarily the case in late modernity, as merely knowing the truth is not enough to obtain freedom from injustice.
-Without the means to change the status quo, which maintains unequal relationships of power in society, the acquisition of knowledge can be like an iron cage.
-Simply knowing the truth, without the power to contest false truth claims, can frustrate and constrain the agency of the powerless.
+Without the means to change the unequal balance of power in society, the acquisition of knowledge can be like an iron cage.
+Simply knowing the truth, without the power to contest false truth claims, can constrain the agency of those who are demonised by the lies of the powerful as they pursue their capitalist interests.

-How can we use the media to weaponize the truth in the war against injustice and inequality?
+How can we use our social media platforms and digital devices, to weaponize the truth and hold the powerful to account, in the war against injustice and inequality in society?

 The Network Society and Simulacrum